[Skip to Content]

 The Award

-We are launching the award because teachers are vital to the success of New York City and to the future promise of its young people.
+Teachers are vital to the success of New York City and to the future promise of its young people.
 Now, more than ever, our teachers need our support and recognition.
 This award is designed as one small way to elevate the incredible work teachers are doing every day for the children of our city.

 Who was Julian Robertson?